Search Index Overview

 Any of the following changes in your NetSuite account trigger a search index update:

-For information on events that trigger the search index to rebuild, see Events that Trigger Search Index Rebuild.
+For information about events that trigger the search index to rebuild, see Events that Trigger Search Index Rebuild.

 Check the Search Index Job Status

-You can use the Job Status page to check the status of the search index process.
-Navigate to Setup > SuiteCommerce Advanced > Set Up Web Site, and click View in the Search Index Status column.
+You can check the status of the search index process on the Job Status page.
+Go to Setup > SuiteCommerce Advanced > Set Up Web Site, and click View in the Search Index Status column.

-The Job Status page shows elapsed time as the item search index is processing.
-Click Refresh to update information on the page.
+The Job Status page shows how much time has passed while the search index is processing.
+Click Refresh to update the page.

 Note:

-Changes to the item record trigger an index update.
-The Records Finished column on the Job Status page always indicates the total number of records being processed.
+Changes to an item record trigger an index update.
+The Records Finished column on the Job Status page always shows the total number of records being processed.

-The following table lists all possible job names; your NetSuite configuration determines which of these you will see.
+The following table lists all possible job names; which ones you see depends on your NetSuite configuration.

 Job Name